-Prior to initiating the career path steps that ultimately brought her to Palmer’s West Campus, Nadine served five years of active military duty as a Russian linguist.
+Prior to initiating the career path steps that ultimately brought her to Palmer’s San Jose, Calif., Campus, Nadine served five years of active military duty as a Russian linguist.
 During her tenure, she carried a machine gun, wore a helmet and bulletproof vest (filled with ammunition), and survived several severe vehicle accidents as a convoy driver in Iraq.
 By the time Nadine received an honorable discharge in 2005, her body was painfully contorted.
 She credits chiropractic care for providing relief from the previously perpetual pain.

-Nadine serves as a West Campus Guide and is excited to be entering the clinic phase of her chiropractic education.
+Nadine serves as a Campus Guide and is excited to be entering the clinic phase of her chiropractic education.